 |Climbing green dragon||Fire dragon|

 The first dragons lived on earth even before man.
-They were created in the fire and the extreme heat that occured during the violent volcano eruptions and massive eartquakes when continents broke away from each other.
+They were created in the fire and the extreme heat that occurred during the violent volcano eruptions and massive eartquakes when continents broke away from each other.

 Some dragonologists claim that earth was at the same time bombarded with meteors, maybe the meteors were actually the cause for the changes with the one great continent divided into more and smaller ones.
 Anyway, these dragonologists believe that these meteors brought with them eggs from giant reptiles from other planets.